Strawberry and Berry Picking near Houston: The Best Pick-Your-Own Farms

 11. Froberg's Farm – Alvin

-Beginning in January and running through late May, Froberg's Farm opens up its strawberry fields, weather permitting.
-No outside buckets are allowed; however, reusable buckets are available for purchase for $1.50.
-Strawberry season is followed by blackberry picking in May through July.
+Beginning in January and running through mid-May, Froberg's Farm opens up its strawberry fields, weather permitting.
+No outside buckets are allowed; however, reusable buckets are available for purchase for $2.
+Strawberry season is followed by blackberry picking beginning in May.
 You can also pick sunflowers, English peas, squash, green beans, zinnia flowers, and cosmos flowers when available.
 Pricing varies by what is being picked.
-Admission to the farm costs $2 per person and includes access to the Berry Fun Land playground.
+Admission to the farm costs $5 per person and includes access to the Berry Fun Land playground.
 On weekends, the whole family can enjoy a mining sluice, fun games, rides, and activities.
 After you're done picking and playing, stop by the country store to pick up fresh jams and jellies, homegrown fruits and vegetables, pies, and more.

 12. Fruit 'N Such Orchard – Dickinson

-Fruit 'N Such Orchard in Dickinson offers blackberry and blueberry picking with the season typically starting in May.
-Pricing and you-pick times and dates vary yearly depending on plant growth.
+Fruit 'N Such Orchard in Dickinson offers blackberry and blueberry picking starting around late April.
+Pricing and U-pick times and dates vary yearly depending on plant growth.
 This family-owned farm also features pick-your-own citrus fruits, peaches, and assorted vegetables throughout the year.
 Be sure to check the Facebook page for picking availability and opening times.
 Before you head out to the orchard, we recommend calling for updates and availability.